-Here’s the kicker: error coins are often worth hundreds and even thousands of dollars!
+And here’s the kicker… error coins are often worth hundreds and even thousands of dollars!
 So yeah, you could say that coin errors are fun to collect.

 Types Of Error Coins

-Bear in mind, this list is by no means exhaustive.
-There are dozens of recognized errors; the 6 mentioned here are major error types and are presented to help introduce you to the larger realm of error coin collecting.
+Keep in mind, this list is by no means exhaustive.
+There are literally dozens of recognized errors.
+The 6 mentioned here are major error types and are discussed here to help introduce you to the larger realm of error coin collecting.

 Popular Coin Mistakes

-- Doubled-dies may be one of the most popular types of coin errors.
+- Doubled die coins may be one of the most popular types of coin errors.
 A doubled-die refers to the doubling of all or part of the image on a coin.
 Typically, the doubling is confined to one side of a coin, and it is normally best seen in the lettering of a coin.
 However, parts of the design image can also show doubling effects, if the doubling is prominent enough.
-Perhaps one of the most famous coin errors of all time is the 1955 doubled-die Lincoln penny.
-Worth almost $1,000 in well-worn condition, the 1955 doubled-die penny has been drawing mainstream attention for over 50 years.
+One of the most famous coin errors of all time is the 1955 doubled-die penny — worth almost $1,000 in well-worn condition, it’s been drawing mainstream attention for over 50 years!

-- Blank planchets are not hard to spot, if you are lucky enough to locate one.
-(By the way, a “planchet” is simply the round piece of metal a coin is made from.)
-The result is a blank piece of metal that is the same size, shape, and color as a typical coin.
+- Blank planchets are not hard to spot, if you’re lucky enough to come across one.
+A planchet is the round piece of metal that a coin is made from.
+A blank planchet error coin is simply a blank piece of metal that is the same size, shape, and color as a typical coin.
 It has no markings on it.
-Some blank planchets are worth only a few dollars, but many are valued $10 to $20 and up.
+Some blank planchets are worth only a few dollars — but many are valued $10 to $20 and up.

 - Broadstrikes are fairly valuable.
 When coins are struck at the U.S. Mint, they usually are momentarily placed inside a collar during the striking process to help create a properly formed rim.
 When the coin is not inserted inside the collar, the coin will tend to spread out a bit upon being struck.
 The result is a coin with an odd-looking rim (if there even is any), and the design may be off-center.
 The coin will also often be wider than it is supposed to be.
-This type of error is called a broadstrike.
-Depending on the type of coin, relative over-width of the coin, and the centering of the design, broadstrikes are worth anywhere from $5 to over $200.
+Depending on the type of coin, relative over-width of the coin, and the centering of the design, coins with broadstrike errors are worth anywhere from $5 to over $200.

-- Coins struck with the wrong metal or wrong design are always in demand.
+- Off-metal coins are coins struck with the wrong metal or wrong design.
+They are always in demand.
 One of the most famous examples of coins struck on the wrong metal are the few 1943 pennies that were struck on bronze planchets instead of the steel rounds intended for 1943 cents.
 Lincoln penny designs on dime planchets, Washington quarter designs on nickel planchets, and so forth are common examples of “wrong design” errors.
-Some of these errors are worth thousands of dollars.
+Some of these errors are worth thousands of dollars!

-- Clipped planchets are the final type of error coin we’ll discuss here.
-The device which cuts the planchets out of the huge strips of metal that first enter the mint sometimes cuts a planchet more than once.
+- Clipped planchets are crescent-shaped coins.
+The device which cuts the planchets out of the huge strips of metal that first enter the Mint sometimes cuts a planchet more than once.
 When this happens, it can cut away a portion of the planchet, resulting in various-sized crescents.
-Most clipped coins are worth between $5 and $100, depending on the type of coin, grade, amount of missing metal, etc.
+Most clipped coins are worth between $5 and $100 — depending on the type of coin, grade, amount of missing metal, etc.